 GlobalData offers a comprehensive analysis of BioMar Group, providing key insights into its Environmental, Social, and Governance(ESG) factors.
-By closely monitoring and aggregating mentions of Net Zero and associated ESG keywords, GlobalData delivers valuable information on BioMar Group‘s ESG performance.
+By closely monitoring and aggregating mentions of climate change and associated ESG keywords, GlobalData delivers valuable information on BioMar Group‘s ESG performance.
 GlobalData’s company profile on BioMar Group offers a 360-degree view of the company, SWOT analysis, key financials, and business strategy including insights on ESG implementation among other information.
 Buy the report here.

 BioMar Group, a global leader in sustainable aquaculture feed, is committed to reduce its greenhouse gas (GHG) emissions.
 In 2022, BioMar total feed greenhouse gas footprint is 2.08 tonnes of CO2 per tonne of feed, reflecting a 5.5% reduction from the baseline established in 2020.
 The company's Scope 1 and 2 Science-Based Target Initiative (SBTi) reported a reduction of 7.6% from 2021 and an impressive decrease of 15.9% from the baseline established in 2020, while Scope 3 SBTi reported a reduction of 1.6% from baseline 2021.
 The company aims to achieve a 1/3 reduction in BioMar's total feed greenhouse gas footprint by 2030.
 The company aims to achieve carbon neutrality within its own operations for Scope 1 and 2 emissions by 2045, with the baseline set in 2020.
 Additionally, the company has set a goal of achieving a 4.2% year-on-year reduction in absolute greenhouse gas emissions for Scope 1 and 2.